How to use alternative medicine to stay healthy while traveling

 The first one is probably common sense, but it bears mentioning: never drink questionable water!
 Use bottled water even for brushing your teeth.
 Even if the local water is clean, it could still contain bacteria that your body isn’t used to.

-The second is to take probiotics.
+The second is to take the best probiotic for men over 50, or one more specifically targeted towards you.
 Probiotics are healthy bacteria that live in your digestive tract.
+They are found in fermented foods like yogurt, sauerkraut, kimchi, and sourdough bread, but they can also be consumed in supplement form.
 Taking probiotics helps your digestive system function more efficiently, so they can prevent and treat both diarrhea and constipation, as well as nausea.

 Ginger is another excellent natural remedy for nausea and stomach upset, while activated charcoal can be beneficial for diarrhea.
 Perhaps most importantly, stay hydrated if you’re having tummy troubles.